Probability-free models in option pricing: statistically indistinguishable dynamics and historical vs implied volatility: Conclusions: 20 years of pathwise pricing

 {\emph{``[...] the covariance structure of the stock returns is not relevant for option pricing, but the quadratic variation is.
 So, one should not be surprised if the historical and implied volatilities do not agree: the former is an estimate of the variance and the latter is an estimate of the [semimartingale] quadratic variation''.}}

-This has been further generalized in Armstrong et al. (2018) \cite{abbc} where historical volatility is a statistics of the variance too, while implied volatility is associated with a pathwise lift involving no semimartingale theory and no probability.
+This has been further generalized in Armstrong et al. (2018, 2021) \cite{abbc,abbc21} where historical volatility is a statistics of the variance too, while implied volatility is associated with a pathwise lift involving no semimartingale theory and no probability.

-It is perhaps fitting that this 20 years anniversary of pathwise pricing, running through 1998, 2008 and 2018, is occurring at the conference on the 45th anniversary of the Black, Scholes and Merton option pricing theory.
+It is perhaps fitting that this 20 years anniversary of pathwise pricing, running through 1998, 2008 and 2018, is occurring at the conference on the 45th anniversary of the Black, Scholes and Merton option pricing theory, even though we should not forget earlier contributions like \cite{bick} and other recent contributions such as \cite{schied}.